MrRGnome/lnd-dash/README.md

 ## Disclaimer

 This project was a bit of a mess when I originally adopted it from http://lnd.fun.
-A lot of hard coded values such as macroon paths may result it in not working on all custom installations or operating systems.
+A lot of hard coded values such as macroon paths may result in it not working on all custom installations or operating systems.
+While many of these values have been already moved to the new config.json file some haven't.

 Please submit PR's for these issues as you come across them.
 At the moment this is only tested on a Windows 10/lnd/bitcoind stack but the intent is to get it working universally on top of any lnd node.